Escamoles, ant larvae

 2018 update: Fonda el Refugio has closed, sadly.
 Please see our alternative recs for trying escamoles, and comment below if you have another suggestion to add!

-Alternatively: In el Centro, you’ll find escamoles on the menu at Los Girasoles (Tacuba 8, map); Fonda Don Chon (55-5542-0873; Regina 160, map), which specializes in pre-Hispanic foods (you might also look for wild boar, rattlesnake, venison with huitlacoche sauce, and deep-fried maguey worms); and Restaurante El Cardenal (three locations including Palma 23, map), where the larvae are served within a Spanish omelet at breakfast.
+Alternatively: In el Centro, you’ll find escamoles on the menu at Los Girasoles (Tacuba 8, map); Fonda Don Chon (55-5542-0873; Regina 160, map), which specializes in pre-Hispanic foods (you might also look for wild boar, rattlesnake, venison with huitlacoche sauce, and deep-fried maguey worms); and Restaurante El Cardenal (three locations including Palma 23, map), where the larvae are served nestled within a Spanish omelet at breakfast.
 And though it is a mezcalería with a Oaxacan bent, Corazón de Maguey (55-5554-7555; Plaza Jardín Centenario 9-A, Col. Coyoacán, map) offers a seasonal spring menu with lots of insect dishes, including escamoles.

-Want more insect-driven food from Mexico?
+Looking for more insect-driven food from Mexico?
 Or more local dishes in Mexico City?